zaiisao/Documentation/en/Interactive Broadcast/custom_video_android.md

 The Agora SDK provides two methods to customize the video source:

-- The MediaIO method (Recommended).
+- MediaIO method (Recommended).
-- The push method.
+- Push method.
 This method skips processing the video frame and works best for clients with frame optimization capacity.

 #### MediaIO Method